-Do you have the tools you need to thrive during the regulatory transition?
-If the answer is no, Relias has compiled a list of resources to see you through the implementation of PDGM.
+Do you have the tools you need to thrive as regulations continue to evolve?
+If the answer is no, Relias has compiled a list of resources to keep you up-to-date on PDGM.

-To help prepare your organization for a smooth adoption of the upcoming regulatory changes, we have put together a resource toolkit that contains 5+ white papers, webinars, guides and more!
+To help your organization maintain compliance with PDGM, we have put together a resource toolkit that contains more than 5 white papers, webinars, guides and more.

 An Overview of PDGM: Preparing for 2020

 Get an overview of the PDGM structure and operation along with a review of the concerns and opportunities triggered by PDGM.

 The 90-Day Plan: Five Critical Steps to Take Before PDGM Goes Into Effect